bottomlessgit/no_starch_python_exercises/README.md

 Finally, if you have pip installed you should be able to use the command `python3 -m pip install -U pygame` in your command line to install pygame, but if this does not work and you want more detailed instructions go to https://www.pygame.org/wiki/GettingStarted#Pygame%20Installation
+## Notes
+Most but not all exercises are included.
+Some that seemed more repetetive(compred to the previous question) and time-intensive than was worthwhile were skipped.
+**Good luck studying and learning this amazing language!**